E-Sid/scripts/README.md

 - `qtc.awk` calculates QTc interval via Bazett, Fridericia, Hodges (different calculations), Framingham, Rautaharju, & Dmitrienko
 - `rtms.awk` refers to rTMS dose calculator.
 - `st2kg.awk` refers to stone to kilogram converter.
+## Instruction for sed script
+This is a stream editor (sed) converter to make letters and reports more gender neutral.
+To make this script work please, use the following commands:
+- `chmod +x neutralise.sed`
+ - `sed -i -f neutralise.sed file.txt`
+ The script will go through each of the words that could be changed to convert them to a more neutral alternative or synonym.

+- **Limitations**: object pronoun & possessive adjective are the same for singular feminine (her).
+If the text has her it should be cross revised manually.
+A bang will appear next to the word to alert the reviewer.
+For a singular third person male the possessive adjective and the possessive pronoun are the same.
+A bang will appear to alert the reviewer to check the text.
+This project is far from complete.

 ## Instructions for MS-PowerShell Script
 - Please, select PowerShell ISE
 - Please, load the programme or copy ace-pwsh.ps1 and paste it in MS-PowerShell ISE